-Quarantine policies define what users are allowed to do or not do to quarantined messages based on why the message was quarantined (for supported features).
-Default quarantine policies enforce the historical capabilities as described below.
+Quarantine policies define what users are allowed to do or not do to quarantined messages based on why the message was quarantined for supported features.
+Default quarantine policies enforce the historical capabilities for the security feature that quarantined the message as described in the table here.
+The default quarantine policies that are used by supported security features are described in Recommended settings for EOP and Microsoft Defender for Office 365 security.
 Admins can create and apply custom quarantine policies that define less restrictive or more restrictive capabilities for users, and also turn on quarantine notifications.
 For more information, see Quarantine policies.

 Admins can work with all types of quarantined messages for all users.
 By default, only admins can work with messages that were quarantined as malware, high confidence phishing, or as a result of mail flow rules (also known as transport rules).
 For more information, see Manage quarantined messages and files as an admin in EOP.